 About the Artist – Paul Hopkinson

-Hello there!
+Hi there!
 So you want to read a bit about me, The Devon Artist, Paul Hopkinson.
-Well here you go…
+Well, here you go…

-I started drawing when I was knee high to a grasshopper but I didn’t pick up my first brush until the age of twelve.
-This was when I first started to paint in oils with my Uncle, Peter Hopkinson who is a fantastic artist.
+I started drawing when I was knee-high to a grasshopper, but I didn’t pick up my first brush until the age of eleven.
+This was when I first started to paint in oils with my Uncle, Peter Hopkinson, who is a fantastic artist.
 We used to venture into the Derbyshire countryside with canvases and easels, indeed that is where it all began!

 For many years I have undertaken watercolour, oil, acrylic and graphite commissions and have painted portraits, landscapes and also animals.
 Below you will see a few of my favourite pet paintings.
 It is always such an honour and privilege to be asked to paint someone’s beloved animal.

-I now paint as a full time artist and have nearly 40 years of experience.
+I now paint as a full-time artist and have over 40 years of experience.
 It is great to be able to say that I love every minute of my work.
 However, the time always seem to go too quickly when I paint!

-Therefore, when I am asked what would be my preferred subject, I would say without a doubt wildlife!
-I love trying to get the life within the eyes of my finely detailed realistic paintings.
+When I am asked what would be my preferred subject, I would say without a doubt wildlife!
+I love trying to get the life within the eyes of my finely detailed, realistic paintings.

 My focus these days is on the teaching of my style and techniques.
-As such I do this through my online school, written PDFs and YouTube.
-I add three new tutorials to my site every month.
-These vary in length with a main project of 3 -5 hours, a shorter 1 – 2 hour project and also a complementary painting.
-The complementary paintings are usually botanical in style and can be added in as extras to a wildlife painting.
-There is already a substantial back catalogue on the site of over 50 tutorials.
+As such I do this through my Patreon online school, written PDFs and YouTube.
+I add two new tutorials to my school every month.
+These vary in length, with main projects anything up to 6 hours and shorter ones sometimes less than an hour.
+The shorter tutorials are usually a study or something that can be added as an extra to a wildlife painting.
+There is already a substantial back catalogue of over 150 tutorials.
 What’s more, members have 24/7 access and can watch them as often as they like.
 I really do feel that I have found my niche.
-Certainly I absolutely love teaching others.
-In addition I find it really rewarding to see the progress people make as they work on the projects.
-My paint brushes are still very rarely dry, I am still painting but I also spend a lot of time video editing.5
+Certainly, I absolutely love teaching others.
+In addition, I find it really rewarding to see the progress people make as they work on the projects.
+My paint brushes are still very rarely dry, I am still painting, but I also spend a lot of time video editing.5